PyColorado/boulderpython.org/README.md

 [Slack](https://denver-dev-slack.herokuapp.com/) (#meetup-python)
 and (#help-python).

 ### Speak at a Meetup

 We're always looking for speakers at our meetups.
 Whether you have a short talk, long talk, or just an idea for a talk, we'd love to have you.
-Submit your talk on [Papercall](https://papercall.io/boulder-python) to get the conversation going!
+Submit your talk directly on [boulderpython.org](https://boulderpython.org/submit).

 ### Organizers
 Scott Vitale, scott@spigotlabs.com, @svvitale on [Twitter](https://twitter.com/svvitale),